Fabiana Udenio

 Fabiana Udenio (born December 21, 1964) is an Italian-Argentine actress.
 Born in Argentina to Italian parents, she grew up in Rome.
-She is best known for her role as "Alotta Fagina", a Bond girl parody in the 1997 film Austin Powers: International Man of Mystery.
+She is best known for her role as Alotta Fagina in Austin Powers: International Man of Mystery and for playing the ex-wife of Arnold Schwarzenegger's character in the Netflix action comedy series FUBAR.

 Early life

-Fabiana Udenio was born in Buenos Aires, Argentina, and moved to Italy, where she was crowned "Miss Teen Italy" at the age of thirteen.
+Fabiana Udenio was born in Buenos Aires, Argentina, and moved to Italy, where she was crowned "Miss Teen Italy" at the age of 13.
 That same year Fabiana made her theatre debut as Miranda in a production of The Tempest directed by Giorgio Strehler.
 She began acting in films and television as a teenager.

 Career

 Udenio's film roles include playing the daughter of a World War II Resistance fighter in The Scarlet and the Black, Italian foreign-exchange student Anna-Maria Mazarelli in Summer School (1987), the sunbather in the "Sunblock 5000" commercial within RoboCop 2 (1990), Dan Cain's only living girlfriend Francesca in Bride of Re-Animator (1990), as "Alotta Fagina" in Austin Powers: International Man of Mystery (1997), as "Don Na" in The Godson (1998), and Gabriella in Pauly Shore's film In The Army Now (1994).

 On television, Udenio had the recurring role of "Giulietta" on the ABC soap opera One Life to Live from 1985 to 1986, and was a regular cast member in the Peter Benchley syndicated drama Amazon (1999–2000).
-She has guest starred and had recurring roles on dozens of television shows, including Babylon 5, Baywatch, Full House, NYPD Blue, Quantum Leap, Mortal Kombat: Conquest, Cheers, Mad About You, Wings, The Magnificent Seven, CSI: Miami, and Mistresses.
+She has guest starred and had recurring roles on dozens of television shows, including Babylon 5, Baywatch, Full House, NYPD Blue, Quantum Leap, Mortal Kombat: Conquest, Cheers, Mad About You, Wings, Designing Women, The Magnificent Seven, CSI: Miami, and Mistresses.
 She also had the recurring role on 90210 (2008–2011) of Atooza Shirazi.

-She appeared in the recurring role of Elena Di Nola/Mutter in the critically acclaimed series Jane the Virgin (2015–2016).
+She appeared in the recurring role of Elena Di Nola/Mutter in the series Jane the Virgin (2015–2016).

-Fabiana is soon appearing as a series regular in Arnold Schwarzenegger's action-comedy series for Netflix FUBAR (TV series).
+In 2023, she appeared as a series regular, playing the ex-wife of Arnold Schwarzenegger's character, in the Netflix series FUBAR.

 Personal life

-Fabiana Udenio was married to actor Judson Scott, who she met in New York on the set of the soap opera One Life to Live.
+Fabiana Udenio was married to actor Judson Scott, whom she met in New York on the set of the soap opera One Life to Live.

-Udenio was later married to real estate developer Robert F. MacLeod jr. for four years.
+Udenio was later married to real estate developer Robert F. MacLeod for four years.
 She filed for divorce on February 5, 2009, citing irreconcilable differences.

 They have a son named Adrian Raice MacLeod.